 History of the Periodic Table

-Mendeleev arranged his table in order of atomic mass, as well as using the properties of known elements and compounds.
+Mendeleev arranged his table in order of increasing relative atomic mass, as well as using the properties of known elements and compounds.

-Trying to order them based on mass is difficult, and sometimes led to untrue positions due to the fact that Mendeleev was unaware at the time about isotopes.
+Trying to order them based on mass was difficult, and sometimes led to untrue positions due to the fact that Mendeleev was unaware at the time about isotopes and their relative abundancies.

 Mendeleev's Table (Key)